ARTICLE I: NAME

 Any Board member that has an unexcused absence at three Board of Directors meetings within one fiscal calendar year shall be considered resigned without further action from the Board of Directors.
 The Executive Committee has the discretion to determine the validity of any excused absence.

-By agreement of a majority of the Directors present, the Board may declare a meeting temporarily in executive session to consider personnel matters.
+By agreement of a majority of the Directors present, the Board may declare a meeting temporarily in executive session to consider matters that warrant confidentiality.

 ARTICLE VI: OFFICERS AND DUTIES OF OFFICERS